 Comparing the domesticated and wild tomato genotypes showed that lesion size is slightly greater on average (18% increase) on domesticated tomato compared to wild tomato (p <2e-16, Table R1) (Figure R2).
-This agrees with existing literature that has proposed that domestication increases susceptibility to pathogens Another common observation is that domestication decreases genetic variation in the domesticated germplasm in comparison to the wild germplasm due to selection bottlenecks during domestication.
+This agrees with existing literature that has proposed that domestication increases susceptibility to pathogens (CITATIONS).
+While domestication is significant, it is x fold less variance than the effect of genetic variation between the individual plant genotypes (Table R1).
+Another common observation is that domestication decreases genetic variation in the domesticated germplasm in comparison to the wild germplasm due to selection bottlenecks during domestication including for tomato (CTIATIONS).

 Interestingly in this population, the domesticated tomato genotypes had a wider range of average lesion size than wild genotypes with the 90 percentile range (95th percentile to 5th percentile) being 2.03 cm2 lesion size variation on domesticated tomato versus 1.76 cm2 variation in the wild tomato genotypes.
 Additionally, the ordering of isolates by coefficient of variation (CV) of lesion size does not statistically differ between domesticated and wild hosts (Wilcoxon signed-rank test, V=2275, p=0.7163), indicating a lack of evidence for a domestication effect on lesion size variance (Figure R3). .
 A domestication bottleneck would lead to reduced variation for lesion size across domesticated tomato genotypes; instead we observe an increased range of lesion sizes in domesticated compared to wild tomato.
 Overall, we see evidence for a slight domestication impact on average resistance to Botrytis cinerea that depends on the host genotype, but there is no evidence of a phenotypic bottleneck.
 Pathogen Variation

 In addition to a significant effect of plant host, there was a significant effect of genetic variation in the 91 B. cinerea isolates across all the plant genotypes (Table R1 and Figure R4A).
 To test if there is any evidence for host specialization, we compared the virulence of the B. cinerea isolates from tomato against the entire collection of isolates.
-For B. cinerea genotypes isolated from tomato tissue vs. other hosts, there is no significant difference in lesion size across all hosts on domesticated (t-test; t=-1.10, 4.3 df, p=0.330), wild (t-test; t=-1.09, 4.2 df, p=0.332) .
+For B. cinerea genotypes isolated from tomato tissue vs. other hosts, there is no significant difference in lesion size across all hosts on domesticated (t-test; t=-1.10, 4.3 df, p=0.330), wild (t-test; t=-1.09, 4.2 df, p=0.332)or all tomato genotypes (RESULTS) (Figure R4F).
 In fact, one isolate collected from tomato tissue (KGB1) is within the 10 least-virulent isolates (Figure R4F).
 This shows that there is significant genetic variation in virulence across the B. cinerea isolates and supports the general observation that there is minimal host-specificity (Citations).

 Pathogen Variation and the Interaction with the Host